 A reminder that Risk Assessments are available in the folder located in the bar just inside the new double door entrance.

-Welfare and safeguarding of children
+Welfare and safeguarding

 For further information on the Incident Reporting procedure please see British Rowing's Row Safe, Section 4.1